KwbCde/IssueAgent/README.md

 ## IssueAgent

-**IssueAgent** is a GitHub App backend built with FastAPI that listens for issue related events, analyzes them using an LLM (via OpenAI API), and posts context-aware comments back on GitHub issues.
+**IssueAgent** is a GitHub App backend built with FastAPI that listens for issue related events then analyzes them using an LLM (via OpenAI API) and posts context-aware comments back on GitHub issues.
 It’s designed for full automation and secure deployment using best practices.

 ---